OAuth3/node-express-oauth3/README.md

 Node.js / ExpressJS / PassportJS Strategy for OAuth2 / OAuth3 providers

-OAuth3 is a 100% backwards compatible, more strict subset of OAuth2.
+OAuth3 (aka OAuthn) is a 100% backwards compatible, more strict subset of OAuth2.
 It easier to implement, test, debug.
 It also has the advantages of being federated, delegated, cacheable, and more private.

-Unlike OAuth2, OAuth3 (aka OAuthN) does not require any knowledge of the implementation details of either party.
+Unlike OAuth2, OAuth3 does not require any knowledge of the implementation details of either party.

 Also, OAuth3 may use JavaScript to perform many client-side functions, including issuing tokens.

 Example
 =======